- Temple University James E. Beasley School of Law (L.L.M. in Taxation, with Distinction)

 In addition to providing representation in active tax controversy matters, Mr. Malone provides compliance advice on federal, state, and local tax issues to clients across a broad array of industries, including health care, hospitality, retail, financial services, commercial construction, manufacturing, and professional services.

 Mr. Malone is a member of the Tax Council of the Philadelphia Bar Association and of the State and Local Tax Committee of the Philadelphia Bar Association’s Tax Section.
 He is also active in the Tax Section of the American Bar Association, where he has contributed to policy comment projects as a member of the Administrative Practice Committee.
 He contributed to the ABA Tax Section’s September 2017 comment letter on the proposed regulations for the new partnership audit regime.
 Mr. Malone’s contributions focused on the regulations addressing the partnership representative’s role.
 Mr. Malone provides regular commentary on federal, state and local tax matters on his blog, Tax Controversy Posts.

 The Best Lawyers in America©, a peer-reviewed publication, selected Mr. Malone for inclusion in its most recent 2020 Edition in the categories of Litigation and Controversy - Tax and Commercial Litigation.
+In 2019, he was honored as a member of the Irish Legal 100.
 For information about this selection and an overview of common third-party publications, rankings, and lists methodologies, click here.

 Mr. Malone also represents clients in Commercial Litigation matters, and has extensive experience as an appellate advocate.